Wave-appropriate reconstruction of compressible flows: physics-constrained acoustic dissipation and rank-1 entropy wave correction: Results

 Figure~\ref{fig:dsl} shows the results for the optimized schemes.
 WA-3 at $\eta_a^*=0.54$ and WA-5 at $\eta_a^*=0.6010$ both reproduce the two clean primary vortices without spurious structures on the $320\times320$ grid.
 WA-CR matches WA-5 to plotting accuracy, as expected for a shock-free contact-free flow where the conservative path is always active and the rank-1 correction has no effect.
 WA-WENO-CR also produces clean results, consistent with the limiter-agnostic property of the rank-1 correction.
 TENO5 produces spurious braid vortices on the $320\times320$ grid, requiring a finer grid to obtain an acceptable result.

 The WA-KEP scheme, formulated in Section~\ref{sec:WA-KEP}, is tested here on the double periodic shear layer.
 The unmodified KEP scheme produces spurious braid vortices ($\omega_{z,\max} \approx 192.9$ versus a reference of 81) because there is no dissipation for any of the fluxes or waves.
 Figure~\ref{fig:dsl_kep} shows the $z$-vorticity contours at $t=1$ on the $320\times320$ grid for $\eta_a = 0.56$ and $\eta_a = 1.0$.
-Introducing dissipation ($\eta_a = 0.56$) exclusively through the normal momentum flux recovers the two clean primary vortices without spurious structures; the maximum $z$-vorticity is 77.7, within 4\% of the reference.
-At $\eta_a = 1.0$, it is 72.5, and the shear layers are visibly diffused due to excessive dissipation.
+Introducing dissipation ($\eta_a = 0.56$) exclusively through the normal momentum flux recovers the two clean primary vortices; the maximum $z$-vorticity is 77.7, within 4\% of the reference.
+Small residual oscillations may still be visible locally because this value was not obtained from a separate WA-KEP optimization.
+Increasing $\eta_a$ damps these oscillations further, but also increases acoustic dissipation.
+At $\eta_a = 1.0$, the maximum vorticity is 72.5, and the shear layers are visibly diffused due to excessive dissipation.
 Figure~\ref{fig:dsl_feng}, adapted from~\cite{feng2024general}, shows their results on a $512\times512$ grid, which is 2.5 times finer than the grid used here.
 Despite the higher resolution and the optimized TENO8 scheme, spurious vortices are still visible.
 The present schemes eliminate these structures on the coarser $320\times320$ grid, demonstrating that physics-based wave-appropriate dissipation is more effective than increasing resolution or reconstruction order alone.

 The value $\eta_a = 0.56$ is slightly above the WA-3 threshold of $\eta_a^* = 0.54$.
 This is expected: WA-3 applies either a third-order upwind or fourth-order central scheme to the flow variables, whereas KEP is purely second-order central apart from the normal momentum flux.
 In WA-KEP, the acoustic bias is the sole source of dissipation in the entire scheme, so it must compensate for the complete absence of dissipation on all other wave families.
 The upward shift from 0.54 to 0.56 is consistent with this reasoning.